Closing down your incorporated association

 You must call a general meeting to close down an incorporated association.
 You can only do this as long as your association is still solvent.

-At this meeting, you must pass 2 separate special resolutions.
-These will be to:
+At this meeting, you must pass 2 separate special resolutions to:

 - close down

 - decide how to distribute any remaining surplus assets.

 - get receipts from any organisation that receive your assets

 You then have the option to apply for voluntary cancellation rather than go through a formal winding up process.

 You can apply for us to cancel the incorporated association, provided your association: